tsloughter/rebar3.org/content/en/docs/commands.md

     Usage of each rebar3 command.
 ---

-Each command represents a task which runs one or more providers to fulfil the task.
+Each command represents a task which runs one or more providers to fulfill the task.

 ## as